lingMori/Labour-is-an-Honour/README.md

 ## Introduction
-Labour is an Honour is a specialized automation script designed for the "Revisit the Future: 1999" game.
+Labour is an Honour is a specialized automation script designed for the "Reverse:1999" game.
 This application streamlines and enhances your gaming experience by providing automated functionalities tailored to the unique aspects of the game.

 ## Features